rchrdmess/MS2_macroBLASTER/README.md

 ![Harris-Benedict](docs/harris_benedict.jpeg)

 As a result, initial plans to only use three activity level options was increased to five to align with the five activity factors used with the Harris-Benedict equation.
-(See 'Old/New HTML (below)).
+(See 'Old/New HTML/CSS (below)).
+The styling of these new buttons needed to be amended in the stylesheet to allow space for the two extra activity buttons that were now required.

 #### Old Javascript